Digitalization during Covid-19 | A Biological Perspective

 Hrishikesh V

-Hrishikesh, an industry consultant in Hexaware's Manufacturing and Consumer Practice, offers nearly 14 years of industry and consulting expertise.
-He collaborates with clients in manufacturing, supply chain, energy & utilities, consumer, and education sectors.
+Hrishikesh, an industry consultant in Hexaware's Education, Manufacturing and Consumer Practice, offers nearly 14 years of industry and consulting expertise.
+He collaborates with clients in the education, manufacturing, supply chain, energy & utilities, and consumer sectors.

 Read more Read more image